 Repeat for all the houses on the runner.

-Iron the fusible fleece to the wrong side of the runner front.
-Layer this together with the backing fabric and pin together.
+Layer this together with the runner top, batting and backing fabric and pin together.
 Quilt your runner as you want – I used a small meandering pattern everywhere except for the houses.
 I outlined the houses as well.
 I think this runner would look super cute with hand quilting around the houses too!

-Trim the backing and fleece from the runner and bind the quilt using your favorite method.
+Trim the runner to 12″ x 30″ and bind the quilt using your favorite method.

 Now you can show off your cute new runner!